The 9th and Final Round of the NJ SREC-II Program is now closed. Thank you to all who have participated in the NJ SREC-II program.

-The total number of SRECs that the EDC will purchase over the entire term is limited to a base cap of 1,350 kWh of solar generation per KW DC, or a period of 10 years, whichever occurs first.
-For example, a 10 KW project with a 10 year SREC contract would be limited to selling 135 SRECs.
+The total number of SRECs that the EDC will purchase over the entire term is limited to a base cap of 1,350 kWh of solar generation per KW DC per year over a period of 10 years.
+For example, a 10 KW project with a 10 year SREC contract would be limited to selling 135 SRECs over the term.

 A number of important restrictions related to project eligibility are included below (see the program web site for a complete description):